 How to Make Cranberry Maple Roast Chicken

-The key to getting your whole roaast chicken to be super moist and flavorful throughout is to brine the bird ahead of time.
-A brine is a salty solution of water and flavoring agents (like herbs, spices and sugar) that you soak the chicken in for several days before roasting.
+The key to getting your whole roast chicken to be super moist and flavorful throughout is to brine the bird ahead of time.
+A brine is a salty solution of water and flavoring agents (like herbs, spices + sugar) that you soak the chicken in for several days before roasting.
 The flavors and salt infuse into the meat, so the bird stays plump and juicy when it's roasted.
 This way, you avoid dried-out or bland meat.

 Of course, brining is an extra step that takes some time.
 It's totally worth it, but if you're in a hurry, you can skip the brine and make delicious maple cranberry-glazed chicken.